 Create a marinade or glaze for your ham steak if you wish to serve it that way.
 Pineapple is a popular citrus fruit for marinating and glazing ham.
-The sweetness of the pineapple complements the saltiness of the pork and the acidity of the fruit helps tenderize the meat.
-Add soy, teriyaki or Worcestershire sauce or add brown sugar or mustard to pineapple juice.
+The sweetness of the pineapple complements the saltiness of the pork, and, according to an article published by Kerula Agricultural University in 2010, the naturally occurring enzyme bromelain is useful as a meat tenderizer.
+Add soy, teriyaki or Worcestershire sauce or brown sugar and mustard to pineapple juice.

-Marinate your ham steak for several hours or overnight, completely covering the steak in your marinade.
-In addition to pineapple, orange juice is another good choice for complementing ham.
+Marinate your meat for several hours or overnight in a food-safe, covered container on the bottom shelf of a 40°F or colder refrigerator, per the Academy of Nutrition and Dietetics, completely covering the steak in marinade.
+In addition to pineapple, orange juice is a complementary choice for ham.

 Remove your ham steak from the refrigerator approximately 30 minutes or more before cooking to bring the meat to room temperature.
 Trim the fat from your ham steak.
-Do not salt the ham as you do with many other meats, since ham is naturally salty.
+Don't salt the ham as you would with many other meats, since ham is naturally salty.

-Clean your grill surface to remove any left over carbon or other debris from previous use.
-Spray the grill lightly with a monounsaturated cooking spray to prevent the ham from sticking to the grill.
+Clean your grill surface to remove any leftover carbon or other debris from previous use.
+Spray the grill lightly with a monounsaturated cooking oil to prevent the ham from sticking to the grill.